devrel-workshop/101-AI-Enpoints/workshop/python/chat-bot-exercice.md

-## 🤖 Steps to do the chat bot exercices 💬
+## 🤖 Steps to do the chat bot exercises 💬

 ## ⚠️ Prerequisites ⚠️